pravega/flink-connectors/documentation/src/docs/table-api.md

 - Flink JSON jar (to serialize/deserialize data in json format)
 - Flink Avro jar (to serialize/deserialize data in avro format)

+Flink format jars can be downloaded from [maven central repository](http://central.maven.org/maven2/org/apache/flink).

+In a nutshell, here is what we need to do to use Flink SQL client with Pravega.
+1. Download Flink binary version supported by the connector.
+2. Make sure to copy flink-table*.jar and flink-sql-client*.jar from $FLINK-HOME/opt/ to $FLINK-HOME/lib/ location.
+3. Copy Flink format jars (json, avro) from maven central to $FLINK-HOME/lib/ location.
+4. Copy Flink Pravega connector jar file to $FLINK-HOME/lib/ location.
+5. Prepare SQL client configuration file (that contains Pravega connector descriptor configurations).
+Make sure to create any Pravega streams that you will be accessing from SQL client shell ahead of time.
+6. Run SQL client shell in embedded mode using the command `$FLINK-HOME/bin/sql-client.sh embedded -d <SQL_configuration_file>`
+7. Run `SELECT 'Hello World'` from SQL client shell and make sure it does not throw any errors.
+It should show an empty results screen if there are no errors.
+8. After these steps, you could run SQL commands from the SQL client shell prompt to interact with Pravega.

 For more details on how to setup, configure and access the SQL client shell, please follow the [getting started](https://ci.apache.org/projects/flink/flink-docs-master/dev/table/sqlClient.html#getting-started) documentation.

 ### Environment File